ronrothjr/The-Threads-of-Becoming/threads-assessment-extended-questions.md

 ### Awareness Questions

 **P10.
 Recognition Timing**
-> When you collapse PAUSE (react impulsively OR freeze), when do you typically realize it?
+> When you collapse PAUSE (react impulsively OR procrastinate), when do you typically realize it?

 - (a) I don't usually recognize it at all
 - (b) Hours or days later, in reflection